dagger/dagger/zenith/EXAMPLES.md

 dagger env extend <./path/to/other/env>
 ```

-- Currently, dependencies must be relative paths to other environment directories on the local filesystem.
-Support for `git://` envs is easy to add once requested 🙂
+- Dependencies can be relative local paths or git paths.
+See the later section "Referencing Environments in Git" for the `git://` format to use when specifying those

 That command, if successful, will update `dagger.gen.go` with the new bindings for the environment you just extended with.